Towards Unsupervised Training of Matching-based Graph Edit Distance Solver via Preference-aware GAN: More Experimental Results

 \subsection{Scalability}

-To further evaluate the scalability of GEDRanker, we construct training pairs by pairing each large training graph in the IMDB dataset with all other large training graphs, instead of using synthetic graphs.
+To evaluate the scalability of GEDRanker, we construct training pairs by pairing each large training graph in the IMDB dataset with all other large training graphs, instead of using synthetic graphs.
 For testing, we form pairs by pairing each large testing graph with $100$ large training graphs.
-Since ground-truth labels are unavailable for large graph pairs, all supervised learning methods cannot be trained, we compare GEDRanker only against traditional baseline methods.
-We report the average estimated GED across all testing pairs, along with the average inference time per testing pair.
+Since the scalability of GEDRanker can be inherently influenced by the base model, DiffGED.
+Therefore, an appropriate way to demonstrate our method's effectiveness on large graphs is to evaluate how it enhances the scalability of the base model in practice.
+To do so, we train the base model (DiffGED) only on small real-world IMDB graph pairs where ground-truth labels are available, then evaluate on the large testing graph pairs to see the scalability of the original base model, and compare with our GEDRanker that enables the training of base model on large graph pairs without requiring ground-truth supervision.
+For a clear reference, we also compare with traditional methods, and we report the average estimated GED across all testing pairs, along with the average inference time per testing pair.

-Table \ref{tab:scalability} summarizes the overall performance of GEDRanker and traditional baseline methods on the large IMDB testing graph pairs.
-GEDRanker achieves the lowest average estimated GED, and compared to GEDGW, GEDRanker offers significantly faster inference, highlighting its scalability.
+Table \ref{tab:scalability} summarizes the overall performance of each method.
+Under this practical setting, we can see that the supervised DiffGED underperforms the optimization algorithm GEDGW in terms of average GED.
+However, by leveraging our unsupervised training strategy (GEDRanker), DiffGED can be trained on large graphs and subsequently outperforms GEDGW in both average GED and running time, hightlighting its scalability.